UnicornOfDoom12/NEA/README.md

 health counter //
 update database when enemy dies

-art for walls
+renable the knife thingy ////
-renable the knife thingy
+Fix multiple connections ////
-Fix multiple connections
+Difficutly, weapon damage and health. //// enable the checkgraph ///// update help ///// one more enemy type ////// testing for hc gen //// art for walls
-Difficutly, weapon damage and health. enable the checkgraph update help one more enemy type ////// testing for hc gen
+Database update when clearing a room.